blockchainsllc/in3-docs/docs/rpc.md

         - `ipfs` : ipfs
         - `local` : local-chain

+    This option can also be used in its short-form in the comandline client `-c` .

         *Example* : chainId: "goerli"

     * **finality** : `int?` *(optional)* - the number in percent needed in order reach finality (% of signature of the validators).
+    This option can also be used in its short-form in the comandline client `-f` .

         *Example* : finality: 50